nmmmnu/injector/README.md

 - instanciate whole dependency tree, e.g. "everything"
 - can instanciate "Singleton"-like Objects -
 e.g. for example create only one connection to the database and provide it to all places where is necessary.
-- less code, more controll
+- less code, more control

 There are some problems with this approach: